-Pursuant to a Lease Agreement executed on September 27, 2017, between the Building Corporation and the School Corporation (the "Lease"), the Bonds are payable from semiannual lease rental payments (the "Lease Rentals") to be paid by the School Corporation directly to U.S. Bank National Association, Indianapolis, Indiana (the "Trustee").
+Pursuant to a Lease Agreement executed on January 12, 2004, as amended by an Amendment to Lease dated as of August 1, 2012, and a Second Amendment to Lease dated as of July 9, 2018 between the Building Corporation and the School Corporation (collectively, the "Lease"), the Bonds are payable from semiannual lease rental payments (the "Lease Rentals") to be paid by the School Corporation directly to U.S. Bank National Association, Louisville, Kentucky (the "Trustee").
 Such Lease Rentals are payable from ad valorem property taxes to be levied against all taxable property within the School Corporation.
 (However, see "PROCEDURES FOR PROPERTY ASSESSMENT, TAX LEVY AND COLLECTION" and "CIRCUIT BREAKER TAX CREDIT" herein.)
-Pursuant to the Lease, the School Corporation will pay rental during renovation on Tract II (hereinafter defined) in an amount up to \$2,950,000 per payment payable beginning on June 30, 2019 until the completion of construction of the buildings on Tract I (hereinafter defined).
-Full Lease Rentals for Tract I will begin on the day the buildings on Tract I are completed and ready for occupancy or December 31, 2019, whichever is later.
-Upon completion of the buildings described on Tract I, the building located on Tract II will be released from the mortgage of the Indenture and from the definition of the Leased Property (hereinafter defined) and will not be utilized to make Lease Rentals.
+Increased Lease Rentals will begin on the day the Project (herein defined) is completed and ready for occupancy or June 30, 2020, whichever is later.
+Interest will be capitalized through and including July 15, 2020.
+The Bonds will rank on parity with the Building Corporation's Ad Valorem Property Tax First Mortgage Refunding Bonds, Series 2012, dated September 20, 2012 (the "2012 Bonds"), now outstanding in the amount of \$4,255,000.

 The Bonds are additionally secured by a first mortgage lien on the Leased Property (hereinafter defined).
-See page 7 for a description of Lease Rental Payments by the State of Indiana.
+See page 6 for a description of Lease Rental Payments by the State of Indiana.